Alma Mater: Catawba '89

 Gantt, who graduated from Catawba in May 1989, with a bachelor’s degree in sports management, had an outstanding four-year career as a player for the Indians.
 As a third baseman, he was an all-conference performer and helped to Catawba to the 1988 Carolinas Conference championship and to the NAIA District 26 Tournament.
 Gantt was an all-conference player at Newton-Conover (NC) High School before graduating in 1984.

-Gantt resides in Salisbury with his wife, Adrian and their daughter Blakely.
+Gantt resides in Salisbury with his wife, Adrian and their daughter Blakley.
 Adrian is an assistant with the Catawba softball team and previously served as the head field hockey coach at Catawba.

 Alma Mater: High Point '02

 Office Phone: (704) 637-4250

 Michael Lowman has been an assistant with the Catawba College baseball program over two stints.
 Lowman coached at Catawba from 2005-07 then was an assistant coach at his alma mater, High Point University, before returning to Catawba before the 2009 season.
 He serves as third base coach for the Indians.

 Lowman has been on the staff for five of the seven NCAA II Regional appearances, including the Southeast Regional Championship team in 2012 that finished fourth at the College World Series.
 Lowman has also been a part of three South Atlantic Conference Championship teams and three SAC Tournament winning squads.
 The Indians have posted 40-win seasons in each of the last three years.

 In 2006, the Indians had a banner year by setting a school and conference record for wins in a season by going 47-14 and winning the regular season and conference tournament championships.
 Catawba advanced to the regional championship game that season where they lost to the eventual NCAA II National Champion Tampa University.
 The Indians reached as high as #2 in the national rankings that season and finished the season ranked tenth overall.